 How To Measure Signals With The EMFields Acousticom 2

-The EMFields Acousticom 2 does all that it can to improve usability.
-The small pouch, display, sound, audio, and warning options all help to make it into one of the most usable RF measuring devices on the market.
+The EMFields Acousticom 2 offers numerous features to improve usability.
+The small pouch, display, sound, audio and warning options all help to make it one of the most usable RF measuring devices on the market.

-Getting the most out of your EMFields Acousticom 2 requires using it in the right way.
+To get the most out of your EMFields Acousticom 2 you need to use it in the right way.
 The manufacturer – EMFields Solutions – recommends that you measure sources that are behind the instrument.
 The current design places the antenna of the device in the upper half and towards the back.
 This feature means that the device performs best when you present the top rear section towards the source of the emissions, similar to how you would present a contactless credit card to a POS.